Marty Jackley: United States Attorney (2006–2009)

-In 2006, Jackley was recommended by U.S. Senator John Thune to replaced James E. McMahon and later nominated by President George W. Bush to be United States Attorney for the District of South Dakota.
+In 2006, Jackley was recommended by U.S. Senator John Thune to replace Steven K. Mullin as United States Attorney for the District of South Dakota and was nominated by President George W. Bush.
 Jackley was unanimously confirmed by the U.S. Senate.
-He was named the South Dakota Prosecutor of the Year in 2008 from the South Dakota State’s Attorneys Association.
+He was named the South Dakota Prosecutor of the Year in 2008 from the South Dakota State's Attorneys Association.
 Jackley was succeeded as U.S. Attorney by Brendan Johnson.

 Attorney General of South Dakota (2009–2019)

-Governor Mike Rounds appointed Jackley to succeed Larry Long as Attorney General of South Dakota in 2009.
+Governor Mike Rounds appointed Jackley to succeed Larry Long as Attorney General of South Dakota in 2009 after Long was appointed as a local judge.
 Jackley won reelection in 2010 and in 2014.

 Tenure

 EB-5 Scandal

 EB-5 was a national investor-visa program which granted green cards to undocumented immigrants and their families who have invested $500,000 in approved but not guaranteed investments.
 South Dakota and Vermont were the only states that managed EB-5 funds through a state controlled entity.

 On October 20, 2013, Richard Benda died from a gunshot wound.
 Approximately a month and a half later Jackley stated that the death was a suicide.
 Initially it was questioned how a man could kill oneself with a shotgun.
-Then an updated attorney general’s report said that a stick was used without explanation.
+Then an updated attorney general's report said that a stick was used without explanation.
 Benda had served as Governor Mike Rounds director of economic development.
-Nearly 3 years after Benda’s death, Jackley charged Joop Bollen relating to the EB-5 scandal with five felony counts of unauthorized disposal of personal property to security interest.
-In February 2017, Bollen plead guilty to one count of the little-known crime of “unauthorized disposal of personal property subject to a security interest” and was sentenced to a $2,000 fine and two years of probation.
+Nearly 3 years after Benda's death, Jackley charged Joop Bollen relating to the EB-5 scandal with five felony counts of unauthorized disposal of personal property to security interest.
+In February 2017, Bollen pleaded guilty to one count and was sentenced to a $2,000 fine and two years of probation.